nahkd123/tinywasmr/README.md

 - `engine`: The engine part (a.k.a the virtual machine).
 Contains virtual machine.
 - `parser`: WebAssembly binary and text parser.
 Parses your module to `WasmModule`.
 - `extern`: External helper component.
 Make your life easier with reflection tricks.
 May not work well with AoT (Ahead-of-time) compilers (which is why it is separated from `engine`).
+- `w4`: WASM-4 implementation in Java.
+Currently in progress.

 ## Future
 - `jit`: TinyWasmR Just-in-time compiler - compiles module function into Java bytecode for performance.
 Note that you can't step each individual instruction once the function is JIT'd.
 I imagine the main use case for this is running WebAssembly modules on environment where native libraries can't be loaded by JVM.